CityJet: Early years

-Air France era
+1999-2014: Air France era

-In 1999, Cityjet was at the verge of bankruptcy.
+In 1999, CityJet was at the verge of bankruptcy.
 Air Foyle acquired half of the shares in the airline in return for assuming the carrier's debts.
 Air France took another 25 percent while investing £2 million.
-Under the new structure, Cityjet retained its own scheduled services while also becoming Air France's principal European subcontract airline.
-However, Cityjet still remained a loss-making business.
+Under the new structure, CityJet retained its own scheduled services while also becoming Air France's principal European subcontract airline.
+However, CityJet still remained a loss-making business.

 In early 2000, Air France took over all shares in CityJet and became its sole owner.
-At the time, Cityjet already operated seven out of eight of its aircraft for Air France.
-The French national airline was allowed to outsource operations of aircraft with less than 100 seats to regional partners and subsidiaries under its contracts with Air France' labour unions; overall savings to Air France by outsourcing regional operations to the Irish subsidiary were estimated at around 40 percent.
+At the time, CityJet already operated seven out of eight of its aircraft for Air France.
+The French national airline was allowed to outsource operations of aircraft with less than 100 seats to regional partners and subsidiaries under its contracts with Air France' labour unions; overall savings to Air France by outsourcing regional operations to the Irish subsidiary were estimated at 40 percent.

-In 2006, Cityjet operated supplemented Air France's operations with flights from Paris to Dublin, Birmingham, Edinburgh, London City, Florence, Gothenburg and Zurich.
+In 2006, CityJet operated supplemented Air France's operations with flights from Paris to Dublin, Birmingham, Edinburgh, London City, Florence, Gothenburg and Zurich.
 Furthermore, the airline still operated between London City and Dublin.
 The fleet consisted of 20 aged BAe 146 aircraft.
 From December 2006, the airline began replacing them with 23 much younger but similar Avro RJ85s it had acquired in a $221 million deal from Mesaba Airlines.

 On 24 December 2007, Air France-KLM announced that it had signed an agreement for a full takeover of VLM Airlines NV from Panta Holdings, and announced on 28 May 2009 that VLM Airlines would gradually start to operate under the brand name CityJet.
 As of 1 June 2010, the whole VLM Airlines Fokker 50 fleet wore full CityJet livery, although VLM remained the owner of its own Airline Operators Certificate, and the Fokker 50 fleet was listed on the Belgian registry.

 CityJet filed a pretax loss of €51.5 million for the year to the end of March 2010.
-This compared to a €53.9 million loss in the year to end March 2009.
+This compared to a €53.9 million loss in the year to end of March 2009.
 Revenues fell by 8 percent from €282.4 million to €258.9 million over the same period.
 Passenger numbers grew, climbing by 6.5 percent to 2.1 million, while average fares dropped by 16 percent.
 Christine Ourmières joined as new chief executive on 1 October 2010.
-She has previously held a number of senior posts within the Air France-KLM group.
+She had previously held a number of senior posts within the Air France-KLM group.
 In the IATA year ending 31 March 2010, CityJet carried just over 1 million passengers on its London City network.